Paleo Red Velvet Cake

 I knew my readers would go bananas for something like this, so I accepted the challenge with a brave face.
-Inside I was shaking in my boots a little.
+Inside, I was shaking in my chef clogs.
 See, baking is not my forte.
 Cooks and bakers are like two different species, and I’m the former.
 I relish in free-form creativity and improvisation.
 I buck against hard and fast rules and measurements.
 I like to be able to fix things with a dash of this, a dash of that, not have to throw them away and start over as you do with baking disasters.
 But it was time to add something new and showstopping to my catalog of Sweets Recipes, and Valentine’s Day was coming, so here we are.

 I’ll skip to the happy ending: This Paleo Red Velvet Cake is BEYOND.
 I couldn’t be happier with the final result.

 Here’s the backstory: This took a lot of testing.

 I knew from my Paleo baking experience (which is grain, dairy, sugar, and soy-free, as Linda requested) that a Paleo Red Velvet Cake wouldn’t be exactly the same as traditional.
 Even the best Paleo baked goods require a slight adjustment in our expectations.